Deploy to Neocities 🐈

 What this means: You need to put all your site files into a folder on your computer.
 That folder should be named "public", and it should be in the same folder as your ".github" folder.

-You can change the name of this folder to anything you want if you edit the "neocities.yml" file.
-The part in that file that says "dist_dir: public" controls what the folder name should be.
-Make sure that those folder names match if you do anything.
+2. You can change the name of the "public" folder to anything you want if you edit the "neocities.yml" file.
+The part in that file that says "public" in "dist_dir: public" controls what the folder name should be.
+Make sure your names match in neocities.yml, as well as the folder holding your site code and the git stuff.

 Step 4: Uploading your site